Ho-Lee-Schitt/docker-rb-gateway/README.md

 - `/git` - The path where the the git repos are stored in the container.

 ## TODO
-- Implement syncing for git repos.
+- Add support for Mercurial Repos.